Temporal Vertex Cover with a Sliding Time Window: Introduction and Motivation

 In Section~\ref{sec:tight-algorithms-SW-TVC} and in the reminder of the paper we deal with \textsc{SW-TVC}.
-For our second problem, \textsc{SW-TVC}, we prove in Section~\ref{subsec:lower-bound-ETH} a strong complexity lower bound on arbitrary temporal graphs.
+We prove in Section~\ref{subsec:lower-bound-ETH} a strong complexity lower bound on arbitrary temporal graphs.
 More specifically we prove that, for \emph{any} (arbitrarily growing) functions $f:\mathbb{N}\rightarrow \mathbb{N}$ and $g:\mathbb{N}\rightarrow \mathbb{N}$, there exists a constant $\varepsilon \in (0,1)$ such that \textsc{SW-TVC} cannot be solved in $f(T)\cdot 2^{\varepsilon n \cdot g(\Delta)}$ time, assuming the Exponential Time Hypothesis (ETH).
 This ETH-based lower bound turns out to be asymptotically almost tight, as we present an exact dynamic programming algorithm with running time $O(T\Delta (n+m)\cdot 2^{n(\Delta+1)})$.
 This worst-case running time can be significantly improved in certain special temporal graph classes.
 In particular, when the ``snapshot'' of $(G,\lambda)$ at every time step has vertex cover number bounded by~$k$, the running time becomes $O(T\Delta (n+m)\cdot n^{k(\Delta+1)})$.
-That is, for small values of~$\Delta$ (say, when $\Delta$ is $O(\log n)$ or $O(\log T)$), this algorithm is polynomial in the input size on temporal graphs with bounded vertex cover number at every time step.
+That is, whenever $\Delta$ is constant, this algorithm is polynomial in the input size on temporal graphs with bounded vertex cover number at every time step.
 Notably, when every snapshot is a star (i.e.~a superclass of the star temporal graphs studied in Section~\ref{sec:hardness-approx-TVC}) the running time of the algorithm is $O(T\Delta (n+m)\cdot 2^{\Delta})$.